coolsnady/hcwallet/README.md

 and therefore know your exact balance.
 In a future release, public data encryption will extend to transactions as well.

-hxwallet is not an SPV client and requires connecting to a local or remote hxd instance for asynchronous blockchain queries and notifications over websockets.
-Full hxd installation instructions can be found [here](https://github.com/coolsnady/hxd).
-An alternative SPV mode that is compatible with hxd is planned for a future release.
+hcwallet is not an SPV client and requires connecting to a local or remote hcd instance for asynchronous blockchain queries and notifications over websockets.
+Full hcd installation instructions can be found [here](https://github.com/coolsnady/hcd).
+An alternative SPV mode that is compatible with hcd is planned for a future release.

 Wallet clients can use one of two RPC servers: